pjhoberman/ginger-arxiv/README.rst

     $ redis-server

-7. Start celery
+7. Start celery in a new terminal window or tab (make sure your venv is running)

 ::

     $ celery -A config.celery_app worker --loglevel=info

+- This is also where you can see log outputs from the import article script.

 8. To start downloading articles, navigate to http://127.0.0.1:8000/import_articles.

 - Note: running a test will go quickly, but will make the full import quit early due to the way the the full import checks for existing entries.
 - To run a test and then run the full import, delete all authors and articles.

+9. And/or go to the home page: http://127.0.0.1:8000

 Notes: